SimplyJpk/Match3/README.md

 #### Known Problems:
 - 'AI' will do any Vertical move before any available Horizontal moves
 - For some reason I made all matches work from the middle, so no Edge matches could work.
-A crude fix was made with what limited time I gave myself to complete.
+A crude fix was made with what limited time I gave myself to complete so time complexity to solve problem is larger than a much more possbile solution.

 #### Visual Demonstration: